lechoo/toddmotto.github.com/_posts/2013-03-05-attaching-event-handlers-to-dynamically-created-javascript-elements.md

 </div>

 ### Creating some markup
-Let's create some HTML to get started from, I am going to take the list scenario into account here, and create a simple &lt;ul&gt with some links inside:
+Let's create some HTML to get started from, I am going to take the list scenario into account here, and create a simple &lt;ul&gt; with some links inside:

 {% highlight html %}
 <ul id="links">